GautamGupta/bb-legacy-plugins/ldap-authentication/trunk/readme.txt

 LDAP users cannot edit their passwords in the profile area.

+LDAP users login using their unique id, IE the value in their records "uid" attribute.

+The email that is optionally retrieved will be the first email address listed in their "mail" attribute.

 == Installation ==

 Unzip the file and copy the ldap-authentication.php file into the